Aspiring Authors – Becoming Published

 (This is the one-page essay describing the book, its value, how it targets readers, and what they will get out of it for their time)

-(Outline of your book with a one to two paragraph description of each chapter)
+(Outline of your book with a few sentence description of each chapter, major plot points)

 (a mid-book chapter rough draft)